 On June 30, 2011, we settled certain litigation and entered into a series of patent license agreements with Life Technologies Corporation and its subsidiary, Applied Biosystems, LLC (collectively, Life).
 These agreements settled litigation filed by us against Life on June 29, 2011 in United States District Court for the Northern District of California and litigation filed by Life against us on June 29, 2011 in United States District Court for the District of Delaware.
-The agreements resulted in a net \$3.0 million payment by us to Life, which was recognized as a litigation settlement expense in our June 30, 2011 condensed consolidated statement of operations because the amount paid by us was principally attributable to resolving Life's litigation claims with respect to a specific expiring U.S. patent and its foreign counterparts.
+The agreements resulted in a net \$3.0 million payment by us to Life, which was recognized as a litigation settlement expense in June 2011 because the amount paid by us was principally attributable to resolving Life's litigation claims with respect to a specific expiring U.S. patent and its foreign counterparts.
 The agreements also provide for various royalty payments on future sales of certain products by each of the parties.
 Such royalty payments or receipts have not been and are not expected to be material to us.